MeerAbdullah/Pen-Testing-Live-Target/README.md

 Vulnerability #1: Insecure Direct Object Reference

 Description:
-* Eve, the attacker, can first see that there could be a potential IDOR (Insecure Direct Object Reference attack) by traversing through the ID of the webpage at the top.
+* Eve, the attacker, can first see that there could be a potential IDOR (Insecure Direct Object Reference) attack by traversing through the ID of the webpage at the top which represents some salesperson.
+* We see from the salesperson page that we can access up to 9 different salesperson, and this is respresented with their ID 1-9 in the URL of the webpage.
+* We change ID to 2, then 4 and they work as expected.
+* Then, we change the ID to 10 which is beyond tha range, then we access a page that we were not supposed to. id = 11 works as well with the name of the salesman being "Lazy Lazyman".
+* THus, we have traversed the website and displayed an IDOR (Insecure Direct Object Reference) attack by doing so.
+* The gif displaying this is below:

 ![red_pentest#1](https://user-images.githubusercontent.com/96878742/200104861-f33b4054-0178-4a2a-85a2-4c6d89bd6d4c.gif)

 ## Notes

-Describe any challenges encountered while doing the work
+Describe any challenges encountered while doing the work.

+Some challenges that I faced while doing this challenge was just realizing when to use what type of vulnerability attack.
+In order to find a vulnerability, you must come to a webpage or look at something with a clear mind and possibly brute force or think of any way possible to break the security of the system or webpage.
+To approach these problems, you must have an immense amount of creativity backed with the knowledge on all the different vulnerabilities, which is why assignments like this are difficult.
+Although they are difficult, they are not impossible.
+Everything is ambiguous at first since there isn't a given hint to tell you where to go when hacking a website, displaying the real life applciation of this assignment.
+Overall, a challenge I encountered with this assignment was trying to be as creative as possible and think of some way to break the security of this webpage.